 Another way to see the importance of the expenditure-switching effect is to set all elasticities to be equal.
 In the right-hand panel of Table 7, we display results in which we impose the elasticity of the lowest-income households, 6.6, for all three household groups.
 The first-order effect, displayed in column 4, is obviously unchanged.
 However, now the expenditure-switching effect is very similar across households, unlike in column 2; it is not identical across households because of small differences in the expenditure-share-weighted variance of price changes.
-Differences in the price index across income groups, displayed in column 6, are much smaller (and of the opposite sign) than those under heterogeneous elasticities reported in column 3.
+Price indices across income groups, displayed in column 6, differ by much less than those under heterogeneous elasticities reported in column 3; moreover, these differences are of the opposite sign.

-In Table 7, we have focused on 2014-15.
-In the left-hand panel of Table A15 in Appendix D we display results for price changes the year before the CHF appreciation (2013-14).
-The variance of price changes between 2014-15 is one-and-a-half times the variance of price changes between 2013-14, as implied by SF 5 above.
+Sensitivity.
+We provide a range of additional results in Appendix D. First, we display welfare-relevant grocery price changes the year before the CHF appreciation (2013-14).
+The variance of price changes between 2014-15 is one-and-a-half times the variance of price changes between 2013-14, as implied by Stylized Fact 5 above.
 Hence, the gap between income groups in the expenditure-switching effect is similarly one-and-a-half times larger in 2014-15 than in 2013-14.

-Sensitivity.
-In the right-hand panel of Table A15 in Appendix D.1 we display results imposing common expenditure shares across households.
+We also display results imposing common expenditure shares across households.
 Whereas the first-order effects are, obviously, now identical across households, the second-order effects are little changed from our baseline.
-In Table A16 in Appendix D.1 we display results for alternative levels of $\bar{\eta}s$ -so that the elasticity for households with income of 120,000 CHF ranges between 1.5 and 5-while holding the differences in elasticities across households fixed.
+Finally, we also display results for alternative levels of $\bar{\eta}s$ -so that the elasticity for households with income of 120,000 CHF ranges between 1.5 and 5-while holding the differences in elasticities across households fixed.
 Greater substitution generates larger declines in the welfare-relevant price index; however, differences between income groups are not very sensitive even for the large range of $\bar{\eta}s$ considered.